flkram/game-hub/README.md

 # Game Hub

-**Author:** Akash Ramaswamy

 ## Description

-Welcome to **Game Hub**, a collection of 4 classic games, all playable directly from your browser!
+Welcome to **Game Hub**, a collection of 4 classic games, all playable directly from the browser.

 ## How to Play

 Visit the live site [here](https://flkram.github.io/game-hub/) to play any of the games.
-Use your keyboard or mouse to interact with the games and have fun!
+Use your keyboard or mouse to interact with the games.

 ## Games Included